 But as recompense, as I squelched on, a succession

 of pretty rainbows led me eastwards.
 So that was jolly.

 And if the melodramatic sections of Wall were now behind me, I still had bits of the north ditch accompanying me

 until, at long last, I stumbled out onto the road into Chollerford – where I’d failed to find a suitable B&B. As usual, I had a further mile’s walk to reach my stop for the night.

 I crossed the River North Tyne and leaning on the parapet, paused for a moment.
 I had thoroughly enjoyed my three days along the Wall.
 And if I had cheated by not walking all 85 miles of the National Trail, I had certainly seen the grandest, most majestic section.
 Will I return to walk all of Hadrian’s Wall Path?
 I don’t think so.
 I’ve seen that marvellous, romantic Whin Sill section … and I’ll very happily see most of it again if/when I tackle the Pennine Way.

 I reached my bed at ‘The Hadrian Hotel’ in the village of Wall, about 5pm.
 I have raved about the best B&B’s on my trip and barely mentioned the others.
 Well, The Hadrian falls into the latter category: others.
 It was OK.
-No less, no more; with an OK room, OK bar food and OK breakfast.
+No less, no more: an OK room, OK bar food and almost OK breakfast.

 As I sat in the bar, scribbling in my journal, it felt like an end to the Hadrian’s Wall Path but I wasn’t quite finished with it yet.
-Tomorrow the HWP would lead me to the church at Heavenfield and the start of the St Oswald’s Way.
-The last of my three long distance footpaths would continue along the Roman frontier for a few miles more, before striking off northwards on the last 100 miles of my walk from Ulverston to Berwick.
+Tomorrow I would follow the HWP for a few miles more, to the church at Heavenfield and the official start of the St Oswald’s Way.
+The last of my three long distance footpaths would then continue along the Roman frontier for another few miles more, before leaving the Bulwark behind and striking off northwards on the last 100 miles of my walk from Ulverston to Berwick.